Cambridge-PAM/RamanSpec/README.md

 ## ✅ Supported Data Formats

-The loader automatically detects common Raman formats.
+The loader assumes a 2- (shift, intensity) or 4- (x,y,shift,intensity or r,z,shift,intensity) column tab-separated file as generated from a Renishaw Invia Confocal Raman microscope.

 ### 1. Single Spectra (2 columns)